Meet Jason Bell – Strictly Come Dancing contestant and American football player

 Everything you need to know about the American football player in the Strictly class of 2020.

-And he certainly impressed the Strictly Come Dancing judges, as he performed the American Smooth to My Girl by The Temptations, with his professional dance partner Luba Mushtuk.
+In the end, he finished in eighth place on the Strictly Come Dancing leaderboard when the scores were combined with week one.

-The Strictly Come Dancing songs and dances have been revealed for Week Two, and the pair will Salsa to Get Lucky by Daft Punk feat.
-Pharrell Williams and Nile Rodgers.
+Otherwise in the episode, Bell got pretty emotional when he received a virtual message from his mum and sister back home in the US.

-So as we wait to see him in action again, here’s everything you need to know about Jason Bell.
+So, as we await the results for the first Strictly elimination, here’s everything you need to know about him.

 Who is Jason Bell?